Wrangler491/DSP3210MPEG/README.md

 Requires 68030 or better CPU, DSP3210 on board, 2MB Fast RAM, Amiga OS 3.1 or higher

-If you would like to support this development or drop me a than you, please consider using Ko-Fi and making a donation via the Ko-Fi sponsorship link on this repository's main page
+If you would like to support this development or drop me a thank you, please consider using Ko-Fi and making a donation via the Ko-Fi sponsorship link on this repository's main page

 DSPMPEG implements mpeg.device using the DSP3210 found on the Amiga AA3000+.
 It can decode and play MPEG 1 Layer II and Layer III files with some limitations.
 Playback is via Paula in 14 bit stereo sound.